What is a shareholders agreement?

 Clarification of decision making

 Executive directors are employees, accountable to the company and its shareholders.
-Where directors are also shareholders, as is so often the case, a director may be able to make decisions that benefit himself as a shareholder, but which are not in the interests of his fellow shareholders.
+Where directors are also stock holders, as is so often the case, a director may be able to make decisions that benefit himself as a shareholder, but which are not in the interests of his fellow owners.

-A shareholders’ agreement allows you to set the limits of director power, and clarify what matters should be referred to the shareholders for a decision.
-Doing so helps to ensure that shareholders are kept informed, and that the most important decisions are made by them as a group, and not by the directors.
+A shareholders agreement fulfils the role of an operating agreement.
+It allows you to set the limits of director power, and clarify what matters should be referred to the share holders for a decision.
+Doing so helps to ensure that owners are kept informed, and that the most important decisions are made by them as a group, and not by the directors.

 The converse applies too.
-An agreement can also define what decisions a shareholder-director may take freely, without requiring a shareholder meeting, allowing confident, decisive action when it is needed.
+An agreement can also define what decisions a shareholder-director may take freely, without requiring a members meeting, allowing confident, decisive action when it is needed.